A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds

 \paragraph{Reward Divergence} Our third novelty monitor maintains expectations about the quality of its own performance.
 Any change in performance quality can indicate that a novelty has been introduced in the environment.
 We leverage the reward signal generated by environments such as ScienceBirds to gauge changes in performance quality.

-Let $r(s,a)$ be the reward collected by the agent when performing action $a$ in state $s$ in the non-novel environment and let $r_{\Phi}(s,a)$ be the reward collected when performing $a$ in $s$ after novelty $\Phi$ has been introduced.
-We define the \emph{reward divergence} of state $s$ and action $a$ as the difference between $r(s,a)$ and the reward observed when $a$ in $s$.
-These values may differ when the a novelty $\Phi$ has been introduced for which $r(s,a)$ and $r_\Phi(s,a)$ significantly differ in states and actions encountered by the agent.
+Intuitively, assume $r(s,a)$ to be the reward collected by the agent when performing action $a$ in state $s$ in the non-novel environment.
+After a novelty $\nu$ is introduced in the environment, a different reward $r_\nu(s,a)$ is accumulated.
+Reward divergence is the absolute difference between the expected reward (given prior experience in non-novel environments) and the reward received upon performing an action.
+The difference is higher if $\nu$ impacts the agent's performance.

-We developed a neural-network-based reward estimator that serves as a surrogate, denoted as $g(s,a)$, that returns an estimate of $r(s,a)$.
-We train this estimator by performing actions in the environment before novelty and training the neural network to minimize the root mean squared loss ($\mathcal{L}$) between $g(s,a)$ and $r(s,a)$ through the following optimization problem:
+We developed a neural-network-based reward estimator that serves as a surrogate, denoted as $g(s,a)$, that returns an estimate of $r(s,a)$ in canonical settings.
+We train this estimator by performing actions in the non-novel environment and training the neural network to minimize the root mean squared loss ($\mathcal{L}$) between $g(s,a)$ and $r(s,a)$ through the following optimization problem:

 Where $N$ is the number of training data points and $\Theta$ is the set of parameters in our estimator $g$.
 Given the estimator $g$ pre-trained with non-novel data, we implemented the reward divergence novelty monitor by computing the absolute error between the predicted reward from $g$ and the ground truth reward $r$, computed as follows: